wtsi-ssg/ceph-disk-utils/README.md

 previous script can use the log entries from this script to help in the case that a disk has failed such that it is no longer reachable by the OS

+Our storage nodes are Supermicro 4U servers, and these scripts make certain assumptions about drive layout that won't be true for other devices.